So it's been a while (about 2.5 years) that I had fertility lab work done, I decided to do a refresher and make sure I'm still in good shape.

 (Follicle Stimulating Hormone)

 This is one is a great indicator of your ovarian reserve.
-Meaning how many follicles remain (you know we are born with approximately 1 million eggs, by puberty they are down to 300,000~, and from there 300-400 only will be ovulated, crazy right!) and the quality of those follicles.
+Meaning how many follicles remain (you know we are born with a specific number of ovules and that's it!) and the quality of those follicles.
 It is also used to identify possible cases of PCOS in combination with FSH, so the ratio is LH:FSH (1:1).
 If LH is higher than FSH, then usually that indicates PCOS.

 Ranges: 6 considered excellent, 6-9 is good, 10-13 is diminished reserve, and 13 or higher is considered hard to stimulate for ovulation.